National Science Foundation

 Grant in 2014

-Advirna is a private biotechnology company focused on developing innovative solutions for the efficient delivery of polynucleotides in vivo, particularly through its self-deliverable RNA interference (RNAi) technology.
-This cutting-edge approach leverages recent breakthroughs in biology to enable precise regulation of gene activity within living cells.
-Advirna's technology facilitates the effective knockdown of genes in challenging cell lines both ex vivo and in vivo, allowing for the efficient delivery of RNAi across various cell types and specific organs.
-By enhancing the ability to study and manipulate gene activity, Advirna aims to advance research capabilities in the field of molecular biology.
+Advirna is a private biotechnology company focused on advancing innovative approaches for the efficient delivery of polynucleotides in vivo.
+The company specializes in self-deliverable RNA interference (RNAi) technology, which enables precise regulation of gene activity within living cells.
+This breakthrough allows for effective gene knockdown in challenging cell lines, both ex vivo and in vivo, facilitating extensive research and manipulation of gene function.
+Advirna’s technology enhances the delivery of RNAi across various cell types and specific organs, supporting a wide range of applications in genetic research and therapeutic development.

 Parabon NanoLabs